Zamiell/isaac-faq/misc/Blog-Response.md

 Jill goes on to say that MoonScript, Teal, Fennel, Amulet, and Haxe would all be better choices than TypeScript, because they are "designed to be compiled".
 That is a little misleading.
 Here, I think Jill is ignorant of how these languages work, because [all](https://github.com/leafo/moonscript/blob/b7efcd131046ed921ae1075d7c0f6a3b64a570f7/docs/command_line.md#syntax-transformer) [five](https://github.com/teal-language/tl/blob/6b46e4051eb4a73138f827387017f9bcfe1befbe/spec/parser/parser_spec.lua) [of](https://github.com/bakpakin/Fennel/blob/5b142c22c679a23f0f63873e923e16d354bcbc82/src/fennel/compiler.fnl) [these](https://github.com/ianmaclarty/amulet/blob/8fa43fcdc5e145f607ba195eb9a053b423f24655/third_party/glsl-optimizer/src/glsl/glsl_parser.yy) [languages](https://github.com/HaxeFoundation/haxe/blob/0ef19b4e282502800896ec41ad5b2fdf10a50f03/src/generators/genlua.ml) convert code to an AST (abstract syntax tree), which can then be converted to any language in an agnostic way.
 In fact, this is [exactly how TypeScriptToLua works as well](https://github.com/TypeScriptToLua/TypeScriptToLua/blob/master/src/LuaAST.ts), so there is no meaningful difference here.

 In fact, before deciding on TypeScript, I did investigate all five of these options.
 But TypeScript stood out as the clear winner among them.
-TypeScript has world-class tooling and a robust ecosystem - huge swathes of the internet have shifted their codebases to TypeScript in the past few years.
+TypeScript has world-class tooling and a robust ecosystem - huge swathes of the internet have shifted their code-bases to TypeScript in the past few years.

 On the other hand, the 5 languages that Jill recommends are tiny projects with next-to-no adoption.
 To be fair, Haxe deserves a special mention here, as it has gained some traction recently with the hit browser game [Friday Night Funkin](https://github.com/ninjamuffin99/Funkin).
 But the size of the Haxe ecosystem pales in comparison to TypeScript.
 If I'm having a weird Haxe problem, the likelihood of finding a StackOverflow question or an open-source project on GitHub to help me out is orders of magnitude less likely than if I was googling for an equivalent TypeScript problem.
 Ecosystem matters!